lenesk/sokolova.dk/learn-to-structure-danish-sentences-correctly.md

 # Learn to structure Danish sentences correctly: theory & explanations in English, examples and tasks in Danish

-## *Мy upcoming video course for self-study will help intermediate and advanced learners of Danish (i.e. CEFR LEVEL A2+) get confidence in structuring a Danish sentence.
+### *Мy upcoming video course for self-study will help intermediate and advanced learners of Danish (i.e. CEFR LEVEL A2+) get confidence in structuring a Danish sentence.
 The course will include access to the test tasks on structuring the sentences, on which you will get personal video screen feedback by mail.
 See the course structure below.
 The video course will be available for full access from sokolova.dk starting from week 5 in 2022*.

+Subscribe to get a notification by mail when the course is ready for access.

+<script async data-uid="135a810818" src="https://fantastic-artisan-8379.ck.page/135a810818/index.js"></script>

+## Introducing the course

-## How to approach learning sentence structure in Danish
+### How to approach learning sentence structure in Danish

 While learning to speak Danish as a child or a teenager, one may unconsciously acquire word order structure from regular language input.
 When an adult learner formulates a Danish phrase, especially when the level is getting more advanced, and an adult learner wants to construct a more extended sentence, one may realize that a conscious effort is needed to master the sentence structure.